An $n^{O(\log\log n)}$ time approximation scheme for capacitated VRP in the Euclidean plane: An time approximation scheme.

 \begin{definition} For a dissection square $S$ and lists $\flow(S)$ and $\comp(S)$, we say that $(S,\flow(S),\comp(S))$ is a \emph{valid configuration} if there are valid configurations $(S^{(i)},\flow(S^{(i)}),\comp(S^{(i)}))$ for its 4 children $S^{(i)}$ ($i \in \{1,2,3,4\}$) in the dissection tree such that: \begin{enumerate} \item The component information is consistent and no isolated components are formed. \item The flow information is \emph{pseudo-consistent}.
 That means, for an inner portal, which appears on adjacent children $S_i$ and $S_j$, we require that

 and for an outer portal, which is on $S$ and on one of its children $S_i$, we require

-\end{enumerate} We say that the configuration of $S$ is \emph{pseudo-consistent} with configurations of its 4 children. \end{definition} The reason for the difference in bounds between~\eqref{eq:pseudo1} and~\eqref{eq:pseudo2} is that we will correct for the mismatch by adding paths such that the flow of any outer portal $p$ is exactly $\flow(p,S)$.
+\end{enumerate} We say that the valid configuration is \emph{pseudo-consistent} with configurations of its 4 children, as defined above. \end{definition} The reason for the difference in bounds between~\eqref{eq:pseudo1} and~\eqref{eq:pseudo2} is that we will correct for the mismatch by adding paths such that the flow of any outer portal $p$ is exactly $\flow(p,S)$.
 So we want $\flow(p,S)\ge \flow(p,S_i)$.
 Consequently, the loss due to rounding is a factor $\alpha$ at every level.

 The DP returns an answer which does, in general, not satisfy flow conservation.
 We call this a \emph{pseudo-solution}.
 In fact, $\Gamma_{\DP}$ gives one valid configuration, say $\Gamma_{\DP}(S)$ for every dissection square $S$.
 The cost of $\Gamma_{\DP}$ is simply the sum of the cost of all configurations on the grid cells.
 Let $\mathcal{C}$ be the set of all grid cells and for $C\in \mathcal{C}$, let $\cost(C,\Gamma_{\DP})$ denote the cost of $C$ in pseudo solution $\Gamma_{\DP}$.
 In general, denote $\cost(S,\Gamma_{\DP})=\sum_{C\in S} \cost(C,\Gamma_{\DP})$.
 In particular, the cost of the solution $\Gamma_{\DP}$ returned by the DP is $\sum_{C\in \mathcal{C}} \cost(C,\Gamma_{\DP})$.